auth0/docs/articles/security/store-tokens.md

 ### If a backend is present

-If your single-page app has a backend server at all, then tokens should be handled server-side using the [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow), [Native/Mobile Login Flow](/flows/concepts/mobile-login-flow), or [Hybrid Flow](/api-auth/grant/hybrid).
+If your single-page app has a backend server at all, then tokens should be handled server-side using the [Authorization Code Flow](/flows/concepts/auth-code), [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce), or [Hybrid Flow](/api-auth/grant/hybrid).

 ### If no backend is present